Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: The Design and Characteristics of

-Considering the example in Figure~\ref{fig:toy}, we assume the \name{/univ1/service/email} is under attack, FITT will limit the traffic to this service to the expected volume $C$, which are configured by $S$, or block the traffic consisting of fake Interest (I-2).
-In the throttling, non-attacking clients like $C4$ and $C5$ can use the service \name{/univ1/service/video} as normal, reducing the collateral damage on $S$'s services that are not attacked.

-Using the same example, we assume $C3$ is a compromised smart home device, e.g., a home camera.
-Though $C3$ is compromised to send attack traffic to $S$, FITT is able to stop its DDoS traffic and at the same time, does not bother its normal functions.
-For example, it can still upload the surveillance video records to the smart home controller.
+Consider the example in Figure~\ref{fig:toy}.
+When service \name{/com/target/service1} is under attack, \sysname will limit the traffic to this service to the expected volume \emph{RPS} as configured by the victim $S$, or block the traffic consisting of invalid Interests.
+In the throttling, non-attacking clients like $C4$ and $C5$ can use $S$'s services (e.g., \name{/com/target/service2}) that are not attacked as normal, reducing the collateral damage on $S$.
+Assume $C3$ is a compromised smart home device, e.g., a home camera.
+Though $C3$ is compromised to send attack traffic to $S$, \sysname is able to stop its DDoS traffic and at the same time, does not bother its normal functions, e.g., it can still upload the surveillance video records to the smart home controller.